 Why We Homeschool

 I was not always so pro-homeschool.
-In fact, I used to think that people who homeschooled were crazy.
+I used to think that people who homeschooled were crazy.
 I believed they were denim wearing, extended van driving loons.
-I had no exposure to homeschooling families while forming this opinion so it was simply unfair.
+I had no exposure to homeschooling families.
+My opinion was based on ignorance and clearly unfair.
 I had no idea what homeschool involved.
-I just had a prejudice drilled into me by culture and my public school experience that wrote off homeschooling as weird and wrong.
-I was sure parents who chose to homeschool wanted to doom their children to a life of…well, I never actually thought that far.
-I was sure that there was something seriously aberrant with homeschooling.
+A prejudice had just been drilled into me by culture and my public school experience.
+I wrote off homeschooling as weird and wrong without ever understanding it.
+I was so sure parents who chose to homeschool wanted to doom their children to a life of…well, I never actually thought that far.
+I just knewt there was something seriously aberrant with homeschooling.
 It just was not done by “normal” people.

-When I started having kids, public school or catholic school were the only options for us.
-The funny thing is both my wife and I had terrible school experiences growing up attending those institutions.
-I was tortured in school on a daily basis for years. but it just what is done if you want to be successful.
+Public school or catholic school were the only options for me when I started having kids.
+The funny thing is both my wife and I had terrible school experiences growing up in public and catholic schools.
+I was tortured in school on a daily basis for years.
+I vividly remember the overwhelming dread I felt every day as I went to school.
+I did not know there were any options.
+Sending my kids off for others to teach was just what is done if you want to be successful.

 I had no hard facts to support the fear and panic that accompanied each of these questions.
 I had no reason to feel so strongly on these issues.
 But in my ignorance, they presented formidable barriers to overcome before ever considering alternatives to public education.

 Not Your Favorite Sitcom’s Family

 These observations did little to change my view of homeschooling though.
 We were an upwardly mobile dual income family in suburbia.
 We had barbeques, served on the PTA and sent the kids to public school without a second thought.
-Despite the evidence, we never examined any options other than public school it until God stepped in and changed everything.
-As usual with God’s direction, we are tremendously grateful for Him changing my plans.
+Despite the evidence, I never examined any options other than public school it until God stepped in and changed everything.
+I am so tremendously grateful for Him changing my plans.

 In brief, here is how it happened.

-(If God has your kids unschooling, public schooling, private schooling or living in a yurt making yak’s milk cheese it is all good with me.
+(If God has your kids unschooling, public schooling, private schooling or living in a yurt making yak’s milk cheese, it is all good with me.
 There are many ways to do the Christian life.
 God directed our path and we are happy with it.
 I pray that He has done the same with your little ones.)

 God Called Us to Lead Our Kids

 My wife and I are both professionals with advanced degrees.
 We had specific plans about what would happen once we had kids.
 The wife would take off for a few years in the baby years.
 She would then get back to work once they reached school age.
 It was important that we only disrupt our dual income for a short time.
-We needed to afford the all important things in life like…. string cheese, Direct TV NFL Ticket and maybe a boat or at least a BMW.
+We needed to afford the all important things in life like…. dinners out, Direct TV NFL Ticket and maybe a boat or at least a BMW.
 What sort of madman would live without any of the above?
 We just could not imagine giving up income for an extended period of time in order to do something public school was already doing.

 When our oldest two hit school age, we dutifully sent them off to the local public school.
 It is regularly ranked as one of the best in the state, woohoo!
 We had chosen the area to live based on how good the schools were ranked so we were prepared.
 We planned out this portion of our lives and made sure that it led to great colleges for kids.
 It is just what you do if you are a great parent.
-We thought we were doing a great job.
+We thought we were doing an awesome job.
 They would get a good education and their acclimation was part of their development.

 I told myself these things repeatedly as I handed off my sweet innocent children to strangers for 7-8 hours a day.
-They were barely out of diapers, could not tie their shoes, and had not yet formed their worldview and we were giving them to another to educated.
-They couldn’t even read the Bible for themselves yet and we thought they were ready to leave home for studies.
+They were barely out of diapers and could not even tie their shoes.
+They had not yet formed their worldview adn beliefs and we were giving them over to others to be educated.

-We were involved, caring and loving parents who did our best to encourage our kids to be secure and know they are loved.
+We were involved, caring and loving parents.
+We did our best to encourage our kids to be secure and know they are loved.
 This security is hard for a 7-year-old to maintain when faced with an entire culture that doesn’t care in that same way.
 The decisions of teachers and administrators who do not love our kids had a direct impact on them.
 The parenting of other parents who do not share our values or concerns were placed upon our children through their kids.
-When you are 7 years old, it is really hard to deal with the repercussions of your classmate whose parents who neglect them.
+It is really hard to deal with the repercussions of your classmate whose parents who neglect them at 7 years old.

 We saw immediate damage being done to our kids but rationalized there were no other options.
-We did not want to be weird and could not afford private schools.
+We did not want to be weird.
+What about socialization?
 Sure, it seemed wrong to send a little one barely out of diapers out of the house every day, but we all did it at that age.

 Train Your Kids in the Way they Should Go

 At this time, I truly repented of my ways for the first time and Jesus changed my life completely.
 I started to actually seek what the Bible said about how to raise our kids and how to teach them how to follow God.
 My wife and I began looking to the Bible for answers to life questions.
-In the process, I came across Deuteronomy 6, and it completely changed my mind in an instant:
+In the process, I came across Deuteronomy 6, and it changed my mind in an instant:

 6 “And these words which I command you today shall be in your heart.
 7 You shall teach them diligently to your children, and shall talk of them when you sit in your house, when you walk by the way, when you lie down, and when you rise up.
 8 You shall bind them as a sign on your hand, and they shall be as frontlets between your eyes.

-After reading these words, I sat back and the word rang in my head repeatedly.
-“You, You, You”.
-I wasn’t doing much other than in the evenings and on weekends.
+It hit me I wasn’t doing any of that.
+I have one job as a parent and I was passing it off to someone else.
+I wasn’t doing much teaching other than in the evenings and on weekends.
 God asked me a simple question:

 “How can YOU teach the ways of the Lord diligently to your kids and teach them all day long, if you are giving them to the others for most of the day?”

 When one of the little ones went off to Kindergarten, he was known by a nickname version of his name.
 It was what we called him since birth.
 It was what he liked and answered to.
 This is a common practice so no big deal, right?
 The teacher had different ideas and chose to impose them on Kindergarten kids.
-She declared that all kids must be called by their full given names, no exceptions.
-The kid who was known by his middle name and the one named as Junior would be called by names they did not even know.
-Our own child came home and declared to us, his parents, that he should be called by his full name.
-He was confused and hurt when we did not immediately get in line with his teachers wishes and go along.
-Though this is a small issue, all in all, the effect was to subtly sow distrust in our son for his parents.
+She declared that all kids must be called by their full given names, no exceptions!
+Some of the kids did not even now their full names.
+Their parents choice to call them by their middle name, a family nickname, a term of great affection or a nickname meant nothing to that teacher.
+My child came home and declared to his parents he should be called by his full name.
+His teacher said so and his parents needed to get in line.
+It was worse that he confused and hurt when we did not immediately go along.
+This is a small issue, in some ways, but the effect was to subtly sow distrust in our son for his parents.

-But the answer to God’s question was clear to me.
+But the answer to God’s question was immediately clear to me when I read the verses.
 I could not delegate our calling as parents to a system that did not care about the Lord.
 It was expecting something unreasonable from them.
 It also would be a daily fight for influence in my children’s lives.
 Raising kids in the Lord is challenging enough without having to battle against the pull of teachers, peers, and their parental influences.
 There is precious little time left for family after school, work and homework.
 God does not want us in an uphill battle to teach godliness.
 I may screw up my kids and be responsible, but at least I am judged by my best effort and trying to follow Jesus.

 So two verses from the Old Testament, tons of prayer and an awesome God changed our family life.
 Years into this weird adventure, I am grateful for how wrong I was before God changed my mind.
 My oldest children are hitting early adulthood and they are wonderful.
 Smart, funny, sociable and motivated youngsters who have missed out on many of the traps that are destroying today’s youth.
 Most importantly, they love Jesus and are actively following Him.
 I am not sure it would have worked out this way had we continued in public school.
 You can only fight the secular tide so much before getting weary.

 I have seen the results of homeschooling firsthand.
-I have also seen the kids, in an outside of the church, whose parents choose public school.
+I have also seen the kids, in and outside of the church, whose parents choose public school.
 I am so thankful we made the choice we did.